Directory of Affiliated Societies

 Annual dues: $60

 Purpose: DSF nurtures and encourages the study of design history, criticism, and theory.
-The organization holds an annual meeting in conjunction with the CAA Annual Conference and distributes information about exhibitions, publications, conferences, and employment opportunities via its electronic mailing list.
-DSF also publishes a peer-reviewed journal, Design and Culture, three times a year and produces an online magazine, Design/Culture/Criticism, on its website.
+The organization holds an annual meeting in conjunction with the CAA Annual Conference, sponsors panels at that conference, and distributes information about exhibitions, publications, conferences, and employment opportunities via its electronic mailing list.
+For further information about the Design Studies Forum listserv, or to enroll, contact Carma Gorman at firstname.lastname@example.org.
+The Design Studies Forum also publishes a peer-reviewed journal, Design and Culture, three times a year through Taylor & Francis.